vtangstastic/4SP/README.md

 ## Objective: ##
 The primary objective is to identify any pair of 4 points that form a straight line and subsequently pair them together.
 The output will display these point pairs.
+In the main.py, I used the last file (points4.txt) as a testing subject

 ## Usage: ##
 1. Ensure that point.py contains the necessary functions for extracting point coordinates.